Cincinnati vs. Houston NCAA Football Odds, Plays and Insights | December 4, 2021

 - Cincinnati is 7-5-0 against the spread this season.

-- The Bearcats have been favored by 10.5 points or more nine times this season and are 4-5 ATS in those contests.
+- The Bearcats are 4-5 ATS when favored by 10.5 points or more this season.

-- Cincinnati has eclipsed the over/under in 41.7% of its opportunities this year (five times over 12 games with a set point total).
+- Cincinnati's games this year have gone over the total in five out of 12 opportunities (41.7%).

-- Cincinnati is 7-5 against the spread and 12-0 overall in games when it puts up more than 19.8 points.
+- When Cincinnati scores more than 19.8 points, it is 7-5 against the spread and 12-0 overall.

-- In games that Cincinnati piles up over 290.3 yards, the team is 7-4 against the spread and 11-0 overall.
+- In games that Cincinnati churns out more than 290.3 yards, the team is 7-4 against the spread and 11-0 overall.

-- This year, the Bearcats have 19 turnovers, three fewer than the Cougars have takeaways (22).
+- The Bearcats have 19 giveaways this season, while the Cougars have 22 takeaways .

 - Find the latest spread and moneyline odds for Cincinnati at SISportsbook.